Yuki-Ryu/funding_tracker/README.md

 # Funding Tracker

 What this script does:
-This is a Python script that tracks negative funding rates on Bybit exchange for perpetual futures contracts.
+This is a Python script that tracks funding rates on Bybit exchange for perpetual futures contracts.
 It:

 - Fetches all linear (perpetual) trading pairs from Bybit